FuelLabs/sway-applications/airdrop/SPECIFICATION.md

 #### `constructor()`

-1. Allows minting of the token to begin
+1. Allows thw owner to begin minting the asset
-    1. Requires a token supply be given
+    1. Requires an asset supply be given
     2. Requires a user that will be authorized to mint

 ## Sequence Diagram